kyllew/kuisser/public/Domain 1 Questions.md

 	   * Precision
 	   * Recall
 	   * F1-score
-	1. It's specifically designed for classification problems, which matches the scenario of classifying materials in images The other answers are not suitable/not relevant because:
+	4. It's specifically designed for classification problems, which matches the scenario of classifying materials in images The other answers are not suitable/not relevant because:
-	B. Correlation matrix: This shows relationships between variables in the dataset, not model performance.
-It's not useful for evaluating classification accuracy.
+	B. Covariance matrix: This statistical tool shows how variables vary together and their relationship strength, but doesn't evaluate classification performance or prediction accuracy.
 	C. R2 score: This is a metric for regression problems that measures how well the model fits the data.
 It's not appropriate for classification tasks.
 	D. Mean squared error (MSE): This is also a metric for regression problems that measures the average squared difference between predicted and actual values.
 It's not suitable for classification tasks.
 	Resource URLs: